neuralsorcerer/kvpress/README.md

 ## Usage

 This repository provides a set of "presses" that compress the KV cache.
-A press is only applied during the pre-filling phase and is associated with a `compression_ratio` parameter that measures the compression of the cache.
+A press is only applied during the pre-filling phase and is associated with a `compression_ratio` attribute that measures the compression of the cache.
 The easiest way to use a press is through our custom `KVPressTextGenerationPipeline` that is automatically registered as a transformers pipeline with the name "kv-press-text-generation" when kvpress is imported.
 It handles chat templates and tokenization for you:

 ```python
 from kvpress import ExpectedAttentionPress